 Your databases come with automatic API support, allowing you to access your data from anywhere.
 Last week, we added support for external APIs, so you're able to grab data from any API and use it in your app.

 We also offer user authentication with which you can create signup and login pages to give people access to hidden parts of a web project.
 Typically, it also includes pages to reset and confirm new passwords.
 This opens opportunities to build different types of web projects - from communities to membership portals and online course platforms.

 Next, we’ll add automation and task scheduling features.

 Finally, we’ll build a marketplace for plugins and extensions.
 The fact that Ycode builds apps that run on open source unlocks a lot of opportunities to include community developers who will help us to grow the Ycode ecosystem.

 I'm extremely excited about the future of Ycode and its visual development.
-By the end of this year (2020), we plan to offer early access to Ycode.
 Meanwhile, we’ll update you about our plans and developments on this blog, on Twitter @joinycode and in our newsletter.

 So, will you join me in the visual coding revolution?